Library services and heritage

 RIBA British Architectural Library, Victoria & Albert Museum

-The LIS provides a range of services and resources to support chartered accountants in all aspects of their work.
+The Library & Information Service provides a range of services and resources to support chartered accountants in all aspects of their work.
 This specialist library provides an enquiry and book loan service, and access to a range of current and historical accounting, auditing, tax and business information.

 Rare Books Collection